php-fig/fig-standards/proposed/phpdoc-tags.md

 Contrary to other inline tags, the inline version of this tag may also contain other inline tags (see example below).

-Implementations SHOULD support two closing braces for the inline version, due to [historical definition of the inline tag][INLINE_OLD] originally being:
+Implementations MAY support two closing braces for the inline version, due to [historical definition of the inline tag][INLINE_OLD] originally being:

     {@internal [description]}}